Qampi/HTML-CSS/README.md

 to turn a paragraph to a different color: add a class attribute to the paragraph tag and give it a name like "intro."
 Use a dot (.) before the class name to differentiate it from HTML element selectors.
 Write ".intro" and set the color to green. we can use a span element with a class attribute (Another option) You do this by adding the span tag with class="guarantee" around that sentence in the HTML.
-In CSS, we write ".guarantee" to select that class and set the color to orange and the font-weight to bold.
+In CSS, we write ". guarantee" to select that class and set the color to orange and the font-weight to bold.
 Style declaration can be place in no particular order **GROUPING SELECTOR:**
 To **group select** insert P (paragraph), li (list) {